 Prior to investing, BII conducts due diligence commensurate with the size and type of the proposed investment to assess the risk of a prospective investee company adopting irresponsible tax practices.
+BII requires that its:

-BII requires that:
+investee companies are compliant.
+Investee companies should comply with all applicable tax laws in the countries where they operate.

-- Investee Companies are compliant.
-Investee companies should comply with all applicable tax laws in the countries where they operate. - Investee Companies do not engage in base erosion and profit shifting.
+investee companies do not engage in base erosion and profit shifting.
+Investee companies should not utilise intragroup transactions or inappropriate transfer pricing methods to artificially divert taxable profits from the countries where they operate.

-Investee companies should not utilise intragroup transactions or inappropriate transfer pricing methods to artificially divert taxable profits from the countries where they operate. - Investee Companies do not engage in egregious tax planning.
+investee companies do not engage in egregious tax planning.
 Investee companies should not engage in other forms of egregious tax planning to deplete local tax bases.